2soham3/2soham3.github.io/README.md

 ### Finite Presentability of Mapping Class Groups(Semester Project) Guide: [Dr. Chitrabhanu Chaudhuri](http://www.niser.ac.in/~chitrabhanu/), NISER,Bhubaneswar
 January 2023 - April-2023

-Studied in particular the proof, ' If $S$ is a compact surface with finitely many marked points, then the group $Mod(S)$ is finitely presented', from the book 'A Primer on Mapping Class Group' by Benson Farb and Dan Margalit.
+Studied in particular the proof, ' If $S$ is a compact surface with finitely many marked points, then the group $Mod(S)$ is finitely presented', from the book 'A Primer on Mapping Class Group' by Benson Farb and Dan Margalit. $g \ge 0$

 ## Talks & Lectures